-The Burnham House scheme will provide approximately 50 Extra Care apartments which will go some way to satisfying demand.
-However Additional preferred locations for various types of accommodation suitable for older people, especially affordable accommodation are identified, in the form of an Almshouse development related to the Primary Care Centre and Athelstan House Care Home at Burton Hill.
+The Burnham House scheme will provide has provided approximately 50 49 Extra Care apartments which will go some way to satisfying demand.
+However additional preferred locations for various types of accommodation which suitable for older people, may be at Burton Hill. - especiallyaffordable accommodation are identified, inthe form of an Almshouse developmentrelated to the Primary Care Centre and Athelstan House Care Home at Burton Hill.